stereolabs/zed-openni/README.md

 Both the files, if not existing, will be automatically created with the default parameters by the driver in the same folder of the executable.

+## NiTE 2 integration
+The ZED OpenNI2 driver is compatible with the NiTE v2.2 framework.
+To execute the precompiled example available with NiTE simply copy the ZED driver file (`libzeddriver.so` or `libzeddriver.dll`) in the folder `Samples/Bin/OpenNI2/Drivers` under the root of the NiTE installation folder.
+NiTE will automatically load the new driver searching for a connected ZED camera when starting.

 ## License

 This library is licensed under the LGPL License.